conc-at/2018.conc.at/app/talks/koppers.bio.md

-Tobias Koppers works on Webpack.
+Tobias Koppers is the founder of webpack.
+He works full time as core developer on webpack.